pamellahani/sar/docs/messages/spec.md

 3. A **consumer** task connects to the same broker, retrieves the message from the queue using `channel.read()`, processes it, and sends a reply back via the response queue.
 4. The **producer** retrieves the reply from the response queue using `channel.read()`.

+## Callback pattern

+Occasionally a scenario exists where a message sender has to wait for a response before doing anything else.
+We can therefore confirm that the message sender invokes to a blocking call.

+wThis often occurs in existing systems where messaging is introduced but the user interface is designed to wait for a response.
+Instead of an immediate and partial rewrite of the user interface, the callback pattern can be used to wait for a response.

 ## Conclusion

 By extending the existing **channel-based communication layer**, we can create a robust and scalable **Message Queue** system.
 The use of circular buffers for queuing messages, combined with the broker's ability to manage distributed and thread-safe communication, allows for efficient asynchronous messaging.
 This new system will support message queuing, request-reply patterns, and fault-tolerant communication in distributed environments.